hungyunliao/P4-Item_Catalog/vagrant/catalog/README.md

 # Item_Catalog
 This is a website that allows users to browse items in different catgories.
 The items are maintained by admins (users who have been authorized and authenticated by Google or Facebook OAuth 2.0 APIs).
-- Users can add items (title, description, category) into.
+- Users can add items (title, description, category).
--A item can only be updated/removed by the users who created it.
+- An item can only be updated/deleted by the user who created it.

 ### Skills Applied
 1. MySQL database for data storage